-will cause text0 to be typeset as "text", and text_new will appear as "text_new".
+will cause text0 to be typeset as "text", and text_new will appear as "text ${new}$ ".

-'''

 WARNING: There is no check for recursion in the formatting directives.
-Formatting directives are expanded on-demand, therefore a directive such as
+Formatting directives are expanded on-demand, therefore a directive such as will not produce "text" for text, but rather cause an infinite loop in 1hs2TeX once used.

-'''